tauri-apps/tauri/.changes/cli-signer-env-vars.md

 'tauri-cli': 'patch:enhance'
 ---

-Added the following env vars to the `tauri signer sign` command to allow you to use in CI.
+Read the following env vars when using the `tauri signer sign` command to make it easier to use in CI.

 - `TAURI_PRIVATE_KEY`
 - `TAURI_PRIVATE_KEY_PASSWORD`